- 1. When and Why Blogs Collect Personal Information

 Island Jane requires anyone who wishes to leave a comment to provide a name and email address, both of which are personally trackable.
 Additionally, the reader has the option to provide her website and leave a comment, which also may include personally identifiable information.

-In addition, the Island Jane blog includes an integrated ecommerce store in which direct and indirect personal information is collected.
-In order to process an order, the reader must provide a name, shipping address, email address and phone number.
+The Island Jane blog includes an integrated ecommerce store in which direct and indirect personal information is collected.

 The store also utilizes third party vendors to process payments.
 In this way, Island Jane is collecting information to share with those third parties.